tracyde/nixos-config/README.md

 Modulesque architecture (new to NixOS, so I am learning).
 Concept is to capture generic settings at the level of abstraction that makes the most sense.
 My homelab is a collection of computing equipment, so I am largely organizing by hardware configuration.

+The idea is pretty simple, each machine type (hardware wise) will have a corresponding directory in `machines`.
+That directory should also contain a script that will help configure the raw system into one running nixos, this will typically be installed `install.sh` and should do the following:

+- Setup any special hardware on the system
+- Partition hard drives
+- Format hard drives
+- Mount filesystems
+- Move configuration repo (this repo) into `/etc/nixos` directory
+- Run nixos-install (also installs bootloader)
+- Un-mount filesystems
+- Export mounts (like ZFS)
+- Reboot

 ### Directory Layout

 - `hosts`: contains directories containing tailored configurations for all systems